jmelovich/VectorDatabasePluginUE/README.md

 # Vector Database Plugin for Unreal Engine 5

 This plugin adds a simplified Vector Database type to Unreal Engine 5, designed with blueprints in mind.
+It provides functionality for creating, managing, and querying vector databases with support for various data types and distance metrics.

 ## WARNING: WORK IN PROGRESS

 This is still in an early state, so don't be surprised if you experience crashes.
 I am making this plugin for myself for some particular projects, but I figured it'd be nice to share it.
 If you do try it out and experience issues, feel free to open a new issue with any log information that could be helpful.

+## WARNING: Actor References in Structs

+The vector database can store structs that contain actor references.
+However, since actor references are memory addresses, saving these databases to assets or JSON files will invalidate these references.
+We strongly recommend:

+1. Avoiding storing actor references in structs intended for database persistence
+2. If actor references must be used, implement validation checks when retrieving them from the database to prevent engine crashes
+3. Consider using alternative identification methods (like unique IDs or names) instead of direct actor references for persistent storage

+Improper handling of invalid actor references can lead to engine instability or crashes.

 ## Installation